gregstein/AoE2Tools/README.md

 ## AoE2Tools includes Support To These Main AoE2 Tools:

 * **HD To AoC:** Formerly "HD-To-TC".
-A migration Tool To Voobly.
-However, it is now Legal!
-It builds Age of Empires 2: The Conquerors (Most Stable Base Version) using Age of Empires 2 HD assets from steam.
+A migration Tool To Voobly.It builds Age of Empires 2: The Conquerors (Most Stable Base Version) using Age of Empires 2 HD assets from steam.
 * **Voobly:** Fully Automated Voobly Installer (In case Voobly is not installed).
 Also Dedicated Section to Fully Manage Voobly Mods (Visual/Data/Patches).
 * **WololoKingdoms:** Auto Download/Update To The Latest Wololokingdoms Version.
 * **UserPatch:** Auto Download/Update To The Latest UserPatch Version.